Chapter 7. Deploying Confidential Containers on IBM Z and IBM LinuxONE

 .tar.gz

-on each worker node by running the following command:$ ssh core@<worker_node_ip> 'sudo mkdir -p /opt/confidential-containers/ && sudo tar -xzf /tmp/ibmse.tar.gz -C /opt/confidential-containers/'
+on each worker node by running the following command:ssh core@<worker_node_ip> 'sudo mkdir -p /opt/confidential-containers/ && sudo tar -xzf /tmp/ibmse.tar.gz -C /opt/confidential-containers/'

 ibmse

-folder permissions by running the following command:$ ssh core@<worker_node_ip> 'sudo chmod -R 755 /opt/confidential-containers/ibmse/'
+folder permissions by running the following command:ssh core@<worker_node_ip> 'sudo chmod -R 755 /opt/confidential-containers/ibmse/'

-7.11.
-Configuring Trustee values, policies, and secrets
+7.12.
+Configuring Trustee values, policies, and secrets Copy linkLink copied to clipboard!

 You can configure the following values, policies, and secrets for Trustee: